-- It doesn’t ‘break’ at certain screen widths; as you are specifying the minimum width certain features will display at, you will never be caught off guard by an oddly-sized device.
+- It doesn’t ‘break’ at certain screen widths; as you are specifying the minimum width certain features will display, you will never be caught off guard by an oddly-sized device.

 - A slow mobile site will be immediately obvious, and resolving it will speed up the desktop site.

-- It becomes easier to maintain and extend the site in the future, which keeps costs down and speed up.
+- It becomes easier to maintain and extend the site in the future, which keeps costs down and speeds up.